 Where people are concerned about noise, their first 'port of call' is usually the Council's Environmental Health Department, or equivalent.
 After an initial discussion with the complainant, an Environmental Health Officer (EHO) will normally provide ‘log sheets’ for the complainant to fill in, to provide information on the magnitude, duration and times of noise disturbance.
 The EHO may then visit the complainant’s house, either to do measurements or to carry out a subjective assessment, or both.
 They may talk about standards called BS4142 (noise from industrial and commercial premises) and BS8233 (sound insulation and noise reduction) or the World Health Organisation guidance on sleep disturbance.
 There is also published guidance on motorsport noise, clay target shooting and other noisy activity.

 The EHO will decide whether the noise constitutes a 'Statutory Nuisance’ as defined in Section 79 of the Environmental Protection Act.
 If so, they may either issue a ‘Noise Abatement Notice’ or, alternatively they may discuss their findings with whoever is making the noise prior to issuing a formal notice.
-For more information, please view our recent article on Noise Abatement and Noise Nuisance.
+For more information, please view our news article on Noise Abatement and Noise Nuisance.

 In some cases it may be necessary for the complainant, or the Environmental Health Department, to commission an acoustics consultant, such as ourselves, to carry out their own measurements and a separate noise assessment.
 Whoever is responsible for the noise may also want to commission their own noise assessment, to assist with a possible challenge to the finding of statutory nuisance and issue of abatement notice, or to assist them with abating the noise.